I Am More Than a Wolf Whistle: Background

+Writing and release

-The book was dictated by Donham to her daughter-in-law Marsha Bryant, who transcribed the recollections.
+I Am More than a Wolf Whistle was dictated by Donham to her daughter-in-law Marsha Bryant, who transcribed the recollections.
 The manuscript is also dedicated to Marsha.
 The public first learned of the book when historian Timothy Tyson interviewed Donham in 2008.
 Donham made an agreement with Tyson during the interview process that the book would not be released until 2036.
-She gave a copy of the book to Tyson, who in turn gave it to the Southern Historical Collection at the University of North Carolina, where it was held in their archives.
+She gave a copy of I Am More than a Wolf Whistle to Tyson, who in turn gave it to the Southern Historical Collection at the University of North Carolina, where it was held in their archives.
 Till's cousin and civil rights activist Deborah Watts called for the release of the manuscript in 2021 in an op-ed for USA Today, hoping its release would lead to Donham's indictment.

 In July 2022, an unserved arrest warrant for Donham was found by the Emmett Till Legacy Foundation in a Mississippi County Courthouse basement.
 The discovery led to renewed calls for her arrest, which gained traction and coverage.
 Tyson released a copy of the manuscript to the FBI and subsequently to newspaper outlets, saying "The potential for an investigation was more important than the archival agreements, though those are important things.
 But this is probably the last chance for an indictment in this case."
 After the release of the manuscript, Tyson said he has not spoken to Donham since the interview in 2008.
 Donham was 88 years old at the time of the book's release.
 Journalist Stacey Patton from NewsOne, a division of Urban One, first broke the story of the manuscript, which quickly spread; PDFs were subsequently posted online.

 Content

-The 99-page manuscript focuses on two main aspects of Donham's life.
+The 99-page manuscript of I Am More than a Wolf Whistle focuses on two main aspects of Donham's life.
 The first third of the book focuses on her early life in the South, including her childhood being raised on the Archer Plantation outside of Cruger, Mississippi.
 Donham recalls her "hired help" Annie Freeman, whom she said she loved, recounting Freeman had skin "the color of hot chocolate".
 The recollections continue with Donham's boyfriend at the time showing her a "hanging tree", which Donham remembered would be a "terrific tree to climb" if she were a tomboy.
 The last two-thirds of the book focus on the interaction, aftermath, trial, and subsequent developments of the Till events.
-The book ends with the paragraph:

-I always felt like a victim as well as Emmett.
-He came in our store and put his hands on me with no provocation.
-Do I think he should have been killed for doing that?
-Absolutely, unequivocally, no!
-Did we both pay a price for it, yes, we did.
-He paid dearly with the loss [of] his life.
-I paid dearly with an altered life.
+I Am More than a Wolf Whistle concludes with her statement that she considered herself a victim alongside Till.
+She claimed that he touched her without provocation but emphasized that she did not believe he should have been killed for doing so.
+Donham said that both she and Till paid "a price for it", describing Till's death as "the loss [of] his life" while her own life had been altered.